The Pitfalls With A Project Larger Than LifeReading Time: 11 minutes

 Fortunately, a few members of the team were able to book time off work in order to ease up the tension of the scheduling.
 Yet, on the other hand, we still had a cast of 50 and around 10 team members who all had specific days they could and couldn’t shoot.

-So if anything went wrong, or someone had to be called into work, a reschedule could not be worked into the next day, it would likely be fortnight away before we could touch that scene again.
-When you take into account the weather, illnesses, holidays and everything else that can go wrong, it essentially causes an avalanche of shit.
+If anything went wrong, or someone had to be called into work, a reschedule could not be worked into the next day; it would likely be a fortnight away before we could touch that scene again.
+When you consider the weather, illnesses, holidays, and everything else that can go wrong, it essentially causes an avalanche of shit.
 Within the first week of filming, there were already too many holes in the ship to stay afloat.
-We tried to work in a few more scenes throughout the summer and into the winter, but trying to get the team together altogether again in such short notice only resulted in a handful of shoots.
+We tried to work in a few more scenes throughout the summer and into the winter, but trying to get the team together altogether again on such short notice only resulted in a handful of shoots.

 Unpaid work and time management directly link into the third crack: My workload

-Grim started out as this little project between four guys.
+Grim started as this little project between four guys.
 It now has a backlog of over 100 actors and extras waiting for the next call date.
-But while the list of cast members have grown large the crew has relatively stayed the same during the expansion of the production.
+But while the list of cast members has grown large, the crew has relatively stayed the same during the expansion of the production.

 These are the basic core standard jobs you would find on a small film, each position usually has several assistants working under them.